What Are Green Coffee Beans?

 How Do I Store Green Coffee Beans?

-When you buy green coffee beans, such as Jamaican Blue Mountain Coffee Beans or Kona Coffee Beans, store them away from direct sunlight.
-Also make sure they are in a container that allows them to breathe–a fabric bag works well.
+When you buy green coffee beans, store them away from direct sunlight.
+Also make sure they are in a container that allows them to breathe – a fabric bag works well.
+Or you can get the Fresh Coffee Bean Airtight Container Wooden For Coffee Beans Grounds.

 What Do I Need to Know About Roasting Green Coffee Beans?